CS-433/ml-project-2-notaname_p2/README.md

 ## How to Run the Code

-You may want to run the code with either run.py or run.ipynb (the latter is more readable in our opinion, the choice is yours).
+You may want to run the code with UNet_pred.ipynb.

 1. **Clone the repository**
    Open your terminal and run the following command to clone this repository: